 About Laura

 Art has always been my greatest communication tool, helping me to untangle and make sense of my feelings.
-My work is shaped by my cultural identity and heritage, and I focus on how we uncover, process and share difficult histories and their contemporary relevance.
+My work is shaped by my cultural identity, heritage and resulting anxieties.
+I focus on how we uncover, process and share difficult histories and how this impacts us today.

 I have a strong textiles practice but choose materials and processes most suited to the subject I'm exploring.
 I work in a laborious process based way; interrogating archives, testimony and symbolic materials.
 I recognise that the performative process is of equal importance to the end result.